Real People Stories – Victoria

 Timeline of Medical Procedures

 Mid-March- I go to the Emergency Room with what I know are kidney stones.
 When they did the CT scan for the stones, they found 3, but the cysts on my ovaries became the focus of the visit, and the kidney stones were forgotten.
 I was at a top hospitality in Boston.
-They brought in the gynaecology staff and then ultimately called the head of the HPV department at home.
+They brought in the gynaecology staff and then ultimately called the head of the department at home.
 And having her come in to assess me before they would release me.

 On May 31st, I had a bilateral cystectomy, and tests revealed a possible ”borderline CA125 tumour” on my right ovary.
 And on July 1st, I had an oophorectomy of my right ovary.
 On July 8th, the test doctor called to let me know that it was not a borderline tumour but an HPV-related virus cancer, and it was also present on my other ovary.
-July 9th appointment with the CA125 doctor to go over what to expect with my upcoming testing and Hysterectomy (July 22nd) and chemotherapy treatments.
+July 9th appointment with the doctor to go over what to expect with my upcoming Hysterectomy (July 22nd) and chemotherapy treatments.
 He went over menopause a little.
-(I don’t want you to get the impression that I have a careless HPV doctor.
+(I don’t want you to get the impression that I have a careless doctor.
 One who is the head of gynaecological oncology in one of the top hospitals in Boston.)
 I still have a lot of questions.

 Concerns and Questions